apfaudio/apfbug/README.md

-# `apfelbug` - RP2040 debug probe with offline JTAG replay
+# `apfbug` - RP2040 debug probe with offline JTAG replay

 <sup>WARN: 🚧 under construction! 🚧 - this is in active development</sup>

 ## What is this?

-- Firmware for the RP2040-based JTAG debug probe built into [Tiliqua](https://github.com/apfelaudio/tiliqua).
+- Firmware for the RP2040-based JTAG debug probe built into [Tiliqua](https://github.com/apfaudio/tiliqua).
-- `apfelbug` started as a fork of the [pico-dirtyJtag](https://github.com/phdussud/pico-dirtyJtag) project.
+- `apfbug` started as a fork of the [pico-dirtyJtag](https://github.com/phdussud/pico-dirtyJtag) project.

 ## What has been added?

-`apfelbug` includes the same features as `pico-dirtyjtag` (USB-JTAG and USB-UART bridge), with some additions:
+`apfbug` includes the same features as `pico-dirtyjtag` (USB-JTAG and USB-UART bridge), with some additions:
 - UART traffic is inspected to look for keywords.
 - If a keyword is encountered e.g. `BITSTREAM1`, a pre-recorded JTAG stream stored on the RP2040's SPI flash is decompressed and replayed.
 - This facilitates ECP5 multiboot (jumping to arbitrary bitstreams) without needing to write to the ECP5's SPI flash.